 All of these items need to be considered in a comprehensive report writing strategy that identifies needs at all levels, report-writing tools, data deployment (data warehouse versus data marts), and report deployment methods.

 Ultra’s Approach to ERP Reports

-The development of reports and forms is a significant task that cannot be taken lightly.
-Often “access to information” is a key driver of the project.
+The development of ERP reports and forms is a significant task that cannot be taken lightly.
+Oftentimes it is access to information that is a key driver of the project.

 During the Business Process Improvement (BPI) phase of the project, the project team should be sure to document forms and reports used in the business process.
 In addition, the team should gather key performance indicators used to manage the business.